pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM324x9I_EVAL/Examples/CRYP/CRYP_AESModes/readme.txt

 @par Example Description

-This example provides a short description of how to use the CRYPTO peripheral to encrypt and decrypt data using AES in chaining modes (ECB, CBC, CTR) and all key sizes (128, 192, 256) Algorithm.
+This example provides a short description of how to use the CRYP peripheral to encrypt and decrypt data using AES in chaining modes (ECB, CBC, CTR).

 For this example, a firmware is used to interface with the Crypto peripheral in polling mode.